simoneb1x/tic-tac-toe-python/README.md

 # Tic Tac Toe
 Simple Tic Tac Toe developed in Python.
+You can decide to play alone against the computer or in multiplayer!

 # How to play